Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 The whole modding channel from the Discord's Slay The Spire server and all people who goes there to support and banter and laugh about modding the game and #anime-discussion and #add-any-subject-here.
 You rock, fellows.

+[oninego](instagram.com/oninego) for a good chunk of the relic arts :D

 To game-icons.net, because without it the mod probably would not have proper temporary icons for its relics.

 To Robert C. Martin because of his book [Clean Code](https://www.oreilly.com/library/view/clean-code/9780136083238/), since without it, oh boy this mod's code would be way harder to read...